sh1l0h/MS6502/README.md

 # MS6502
-MS6502 is a 6502 microprocessor emulator.
+MS6502(Microprocessor Simulator 6502) is a 6502 microprocessor emulator.